defnotnelli/CompIIIproject/README.md

 # CompIIIproject
-Developing a car race using Pygame.
+Developing a car race game using Pygame.